 In Virginia, air conditioning is a must.
 With the Northern Virginia summer heat, you need the best air conditioning system available.

-Air conditioners look and operate very much like heat pumps with the notable exception that they provide cooling only.
+Air conditioners look and operate very much like heat pumps, with the notable exception that they provide cooling only.
 While air conditioners and heat pumps do require the use of some different components, they both operate on the same basic principles.

 How Air Conditioners Work

-Heat pumps and central air conditioners are “split systems," which means that there is an outdoor unit and an indoor unit.
+Heat pumps and central air conditioners are “split systems,” which means there is an outdoor unit and an indoor unit.
 The job of the heat pump or air conditioner is to transport heat either into or out of your home.
-The “vehicle" your system uses to carry the heat is called refrigerant.
+The “vehicle” your system uses to carry the heat is called refrigerant.

 While it’s keeping you cool, your air conditioner or heat pump also works as an effective dehumidifier.
 The process is similar to what happens when moisture condenses on the outside of a glass of ice water on a hot, humid day.